Arduino UNO Pinout, Specs, layout, Schematic in Detail(updated)

 Where to Buy Arduino UNO?

 You can get the original Arduino UNO board from different stores.
-But if you want to get it from Amazon, we recommend you the following sellers:
+But if you want to get it from Amazon, we recommend the following sellers:

 Schematic of Arduino UNO Rev3(latest):